-You know you need to keep a healthy vendor roster, but how deep can you go in vendor evaluation without interrupting the streamlined purchasing process you have worked so hard to develop?
-The answer is to create a vendor evaluation system which:
+You know you need to keep a healthy vendor roster, but how deep can you go in supplier evaluation without interrupting the streamlined purchasing process you have worked so hard to develop?
+The answer is to create a vendor evaluation system, which:

 - Effectively monitors the ups, downs and relative consistency of vendor performance.

 - Asks the right questions to generate meaningful vendor performance insight.

 - And becomes an integrated part of your purchasing process.